 Feb 22, 2021

-: An Allocator-Aware Optional Type¶
+bsl::optional: An Allocator-Aware Optional Type¶

 Summary¶

-The latest release of BDE (3.75.1) contains a new type, bsl::optional
+The latest release of BDE (3.75.1) contains a new type, bsl::optional, that

 provides an allocator-aware optional type.
 This type implements the

-proposed standard type std::pmr::optional
+proposed standard type std::pmr::optional (P2047)

-and is included via the bsl_optional.h
+and is included via the bsl_optional.h header.

-For non-allocator-aware types, bsl::optional
+For non-allocator-aware types, bsl::optional provides a standard-compliant

-.
-In fact, if std::optional
+implementation of std::optional.
+In fact, if std::optional is

-provided by the platform (e.g., when compiling with GCC with -std=c++17
+provided by the platform (e.g., when compiling with GCC with -std=c++17),

-publicly inherits from std::optional
+bsl::optional publicly inherits from std::optional.

 For allocator-aware types on all platforms and for non-allocator-aware types

-on platforms that do not provide std::optional
+on platforms that do not provide std::optional, bsl::optional is an

 independent implementation.